Statue of Liberty Diversity/Multicultural Resources See also:

 Jewish Encyclopedia - 'The complete contents of the 12-volume Jewish Encyclopedia... over 15,000 articles and illustrations.'
 Originally published between 1901-1906, so it does not cover significant events in modern Jewish History - e.g., the Holocaust, the creation of Israel, etc. (Site includes advertisements)

 Judaism: My Jewish Learning - Articles about 'all aspects of Judaism and Jewish life - from food to history to beliefs and practices... geared toward all backgrounds and level of knowledge' (part of 70 Faces Media, a non-profit Jewish media organization; site includes advertisements).
-See also Reform Judaism NEW!.
+Reform Judaism has info about Jewish Holidays, Reform Jewish Life, Beliefs & Practices, and more.

 Only in America - Brief profiles of Jewish Americans who have made important contributions to American life and history, in Arts & Entertainment, Business & Philanthropy, Literature, Politics, Law, & Activism, Religion & Thought, Science & Medicine, and Sports.
 The updated Ed Snider Only in America Gallery page includes a Virtual Tour VIDEO with videos (Weitzman National Museum of American Jewish History, Philadelphia)